kappakant/ifarith-compiler/discussion.md

 ir-virtual:
 '(((label lab1256) (mov-lit x1255 60)) (return x1255))
 ```
-x86 outputs can be found in test-programs/40.asm, test-programs/50.asm, test-programs/60.asm.

-IfArith-Tiny is important because the next compiler is not defined for certain syntax in IfArith that could equivalently be defined as syntactic sugar for more base operations.
-In the case of 60.ifa, 60 is a literal number and already works for IfArith-Tiny.
+In the case of 60.ifa, 60 is not syntactic sugar for anything, and can purely be translated into ifarith-tiny.

-ANF (Admministrative Normal Form) partitions the expressions into atomic and complex expressions.
-This is important because it clarifies the required processing order for the code, which makes further compilation into assembly smoother.
+ANF (Administrative Normal Form) partitions the expressions into atomic and complex expressions and outputs a clear order of operations.
+It doesn't really matter for the case of 60.ifa as there is but one operation.

 For ir-virtual, one issue from not using it is that nesting isn't really possible normally.
 The solution ir-virtual provides is placing subexpressions into registers, virtually.
 Baring large computations that could cause issues if there are not enough registers, but otherwise nesting is solved.